8+ Incredible Dark Goddesses & How To Work With Them

 Kali:

-In Hindu tradition, Kali is the goddess of death and destructive.
+In Hindu tradition, Kali is the goddess of death and destruction.
 She is fierce and even a bit scary.
 Typically, Kali is shown as a blue women with between four and ten arms.
 She carries severed heads in each hand, but keep in mind that this image was mainly to scare off evil.
 Her job is to cleanse the world of all things bad.

 Kali is one of the most well-known dark goddesses, yet she has so many positive aspects of her.
 In fact, Kali really represents empowerment, fortitude, and courage.
 She is a really dynamic feminine role model.